mishravikas/pyIndyaSMS/README.md

 It can be installed from here : http://twill.idyll.org/

-Sent messages will be saved in a text file named "smslog.txt".
 This is a simple python program for Indyarocks SMS sender, to send sms from terminal You need to have an account in Indyarocks (indyarocks.com)